Mad Hatter (DC Comics): The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Jervis Tetch is portrayed as suffering from hypogonadism, which prevents him from physically maturing.
 He begins taking testosterone-enhancing drugs that permanently impair his mental stability.
 His parents commit him to Arkham Asylum after he has a drug-induced psychotic breakdown, during which he begins referring to himself as "the Mad Hatter".
 He is eventually freed by the White Rabbit.
 He uses his mind control technology to make a passenger train full of people commit suicide, assisted by his henchmen, the Tweed Brothers.
 He then uses his technology to drive several Gothamites insane.
 Batman eventually foils his plan and throws him through a glass rooftop.

 Mad Hatter and the Tweed Brothers next appear after Black Mask escapes Arkham Asylum.
 When Black Mask attempts to regain control over his False Face Society, he comes into conflict with the Mad Hatter, who sees Black Mask as a rival due to Black Mask's similar mind control abilities.
 Both the Mad Hatter and Black Mask engage in battle, only for Batman to intervene and subdue them both.

 The Mad Hatter resurfaces, selling his mind control hats all over Gotham and holding casting calls at his missile launch facility base, all to recreate a “perfect day” he had years before at a theme park with his childhood sweetheart, Alice.
-He creates a replica of the theme park in his base and takes control of all the people he sold the hats to all to become the pedestrians in the park.
-He goes to Alice's house, where he finds to his dismay that she has become an alcoholic and a drug addict.
-He bludgeons her to death to “put her out of her misery”.
+He creates a replica of the theme park in his base and brainwashes the wearers of his hats to attend as "guests".
+Tetch then goes to Alice's house, only to find that she is now a drug addict and alcoholic; in anger, he beats her to death.
 He attempts to cast a new Alice with “mind controlled girls”, but ultimately kills them for falling short of his ideal.
 In frustration, he makes his mind control subjects walk into the sewer and drown themselves.

 The Mad Hatter becomes obsessed with Bruce Wayne's new girlfriend, Natalya Trusevich, and has the Tweed Brothers kidnap her.
 She spurns the Mad Hatter's advances, but he realizes she knows Batman's secret identity and torture her for the information.
 In the end, she refuses to give the information, and he throws her out of a helicopter to her death.
 An enraged Batman hunts him down and nearly drowns him, only to revive him at the last minute when his conscience gets the better of him.

-DC Rebirth

-In the Watchmen sequel Doomsday Clock, Mad Hatter is among the villains.